Nelluk/Polymarket/README.md

 - Fetch odds for specific Polymarket events using URLs
 - Search for Polymarket events using keywords
-- Display top outcomes with probabilities
+- Display top outcomes with probabilities and 24-hour price changes
 - Support for both Yes/No markets and markets with custom outcomes

 ## Installation